projectlibra/projectlibra.github.io/reports/Manual.md

 ## 2) Usage of LIBRA: Registration and Profile
 ### Homepage
 This is the landing page potential users will be greeted with when they click on our website on a web browser.
-Visitors can proceed to sign in or sign up by pressing the sign in button in the navigation bar on top.
+Visitors can proceed to sign up by pressing the Get Started button in the center.

 ![alt text](images/scr1.png)